 The Company has applied the "Accounting Standard for Fair Value Measurement" (ASBJ Statement No. 30, July 4, 2019; hereinafter, the "Fair Value Measurement Accounting Standard"), etc., effective from the beginning of the fiscal year under review.
-And, in accordance with the transitional treatment provided for in Paragraph 19 of the Fair Value Measurement Accounting Standard for Financial Instruments" (ASBJ Statement No. 10, July 4, 2019), the Company will apply the new accounting policy prescribed by the Fair Value Measurement Accounting Standard, etc. into the future.
+And, in accordance with the transitional treatment provided for in Paragraph 19 of the Fair Value Measurement Accounting Standard and Paragraph 44-2 of the "Accounting Standard for Financial Instruments" (ASBJ Statement No. 10, July 4, 2019), the Company will apply the new accounting policy prescribed by the Fair Value Measurement Accounting Standard, etc. into the future.
 However, this application has no impact on the non-consolidated financial statements.

-(Changes in presentation) Not applicable.
+(Changes in presentation)